Childminders: business and financial support

 This information applies to childminders and sets out the range of business and financial support that has been made available.

-You may be able to access many of these support measures regardless of whether your setting is open or closed.
+You may be able to access some support measures regardless of whether your setting is open or closed.

 On 10 July Scotland entered Phase 3 of the route map for recovery from COVID-19.
-As part of Phase 3, restrictions on childminders changed compared to those introduced during Phase 1.
-Revised guidance of 30 July makes further changes.
+The latest guidance for childminder services was published on 30 July and confirmed that:

 - from 15 July 2020, childminders who wish to deliver their service can do so in line with their usual operating model.
 There is no restriction to the number of households that childminders can care for

 - childminders can use their discretion to allocate places to families, based on their usual operating model

 - childminders operating larger settings of more than eight children at any one time, are no longer required to keep children in cohorts of up to eight but should follow the guidance for large settings below

 - there is no longer a requirement to avoid blended placements (i.e. where children attend 2 or more childcare settings).
 However, minimising contacts remains important to managing the risk of transmission of the virus

 This guidance will be kept under review as we move through the different phases of the route map for recovery.